Board of Commissioners Meetings

 All matters listed under Routine Business are considered to be standard items by the Board of Commissioners and will be enacted by one motion.
 For background information about any of the items listed below, visit this link.

-Item 4B.
-Mississippi Gateway Park Redevelopment – Construction Progress Update
+Item 4A.
+Receive Mississippi Gateway Regional Park Construction Progress Update

 Superintendent's Recommendation: